Threshold Alerts

 Not 50 Emails About Statistical Anomalies.
 One Alert That Actually Matters.

 You tell Vizier what thresholds matter to your clinical and operational team.
-When new data is uploaded and a threshold is crossed, you get a single, specific notification — with the data behind it.
+Whenever new data arrives — from a scheduled connector pull, an on-demand FHIR query, an SFTP feed drop, or a manual upload — Vizier checks every active alert and sends a single, specific notification only when a threshold is crossed.
+With the data behind it.
 Nothing else.

 Alert Fatigue